 Similarly to salad dressings, Alfredo sauce formulations are notoriously high in fat and calories.
 One manufacturer was able to achieve a 50% reduction in heavy cream by using Grande Bravo.
 As a result, not only did they cut their expenses on cream in half, their new formulation also contained 30% less fat than the traditional recipe.
 This resulted in a lower-cost, lower-fat solution that still provided the same authentic Alfredo sauce taste and mouthfeel.

-View the full case study with additional benefits by clicking the link below.
+Improving quality and reducing costs does not need to be at odds.
 To learn more about how you can use Grande Bravo to create great tasting lower-cost, lower-fat alternatives for your dairy-based sauces, dressings and other applications, please contact us today!